Country:

 Code | UL-1738 Listing

-InnoFlue® is readily available at numerous plumbing and HVAC suppliers throughout the United States and Canada.
+InnoFlue® UL 1738 vent pipe is available at numerous plumbing and HVAC suppliers across the United States and Canada.
+Installers can easily source UL 1738 polypropylene vent pipe from regional and national distributors.

 Polypropylene flue gas vent systems are specifically engineered for the application.
 Polypropylene has a vicat softening temperature (the temperature at which the thermal plastic deforms under load) that exceeds 300⁰F.
 This allows the safe use of InnoFlue® Polypropylene Special Gas Vent Systems to sustained temperatures up to 230⁰F, after subtracting the 70⁰F of safety margin.
 Condensing heating appliances (furnaces, boilers, tanked water heaters and tankless water heaters) are typically designed to have flue gas temperatures below 150⁰F when operating at optimum efficiency.